 Before starting a proper run, you’ll first want to familiarize yourself with two Vex plates in the area.
 No different from the plates you defended in the first part of the raid outside of the Vault, players must stand inside to trigger an effect.
 These plates will open two corresponding portals that will teleport you to completely different locations, perhaps even different timelines, depending on how you look at the lore.

 The left plate sends you to a red map you can refer to as Mars.
-The right sends you to a more vibrant green map teams often refer to as Venus.
+The right sends you to a more vibrant green map that teams often refer to as Venus.
 While these aren’t confirmed locations, the simple labels are absolutely crucial for the final sections of the raid, so be sure to drill these into your team before getting underway.

 When you’re ready to start an actual run, you’ll need to clear a Gatekeeper before anything else.
 Have all six players get their most powerful weapons out to burst the giant foe down as quickly as possible.